This is perhaps my very favorite

 Repels insects, kills parasites and lice

-Healing to the skin: bruises, cuts, wounds, burns, sunburns, scars, sores, insect bites, and injuries
+Healing to the skin: bruises, cuts, burns, sunburns, scars, sores, and insect bites.

 Rub lavender diluted with olive oil on the bottom of infant and children's feet and chest to calm before sleep (likewise, rub a drop of lavender on your own neck and temples to calm and promote sleep).

-For a severe headache, combine 2 drops lavender, 2 drops peppermint, and 2 drops frankincense and apply to areas of pain (temple, above eyes, cheekbones, back of neck).
+For severe head tension, combine 2 drops lavender, 2 drops peppermint, and 2 drops frankincense and apply to areas of discomfort (temple, above eyes, cheekbones, back of neck).

-For ear aches and pain, apply 1-2 drops of lavender to a cotton ball and place in ear.
+For ear aches and soreness, apply 1-2 drops of lavender to a cotton ball and place in ear.